beeware/voc/README.rst

     $ java -XX:-UseSplitVerifier -classpath python.jar:. example
     Hello, World

-The ``-CC:-UsesplitVerifier`` argument is necessary to turn off stack map verification in Java 7.
+The ``-CC:-UseSplitVerifier`` argument is necessary to turn off stack map verification in Java 7.
 This could be addressed by computing stack maps for generated code.